gnailuy/code_forces/ielts/pat_speaking.md

 # Start

-* Please switch off your mobile phone.
+* Please switch off your mobile phone. - OK.
 * What's your full name?
-Can you tell me your full name please?
+Can you tell me your full name please? - My given name is xxx, my surname is yyy.
-* Can I see your ID card please?
+* Can I see your ID card please? - Here you go.

 # Task 1: A chat; keep your answers short and directly; 2 or 3 sentences